dustinpfister/blog_posts/_posts/express.md

 Read more on cookie parser [here](/2018/05/30/express-cookie-parser/).

-The cookie-parser middeware is an offical express.js middeware that is used to parse a cookie header, and populate req.cookies.
+The cookie-parser middeware is an offical expressjs middeware that is used to parse a cookie header, and populate req.cookies.

 ### 7.3 - The express-session middleware